joshbeard/joshbeard.me-website/src/me.md

 websites.
 I've continued to use Linux every day, both professionally and as a hobbiest.

-In the early 2000's, I started using FreeBSD more and ran it for several years on my desktop and home servers, eventually using it professionally at one of my previous jobs.
+In the early 2000's, I started using FreeBSD to experience another UNIXy systems and ran it for several years on my desktop and home servers, eventually using it for core services at a previous job.

 I owe my career to Free and Open Source Software and the ecosystem built around Linux and UNIX.

 ### Computers Over The Years